mitra42/webForth/DESIGN.md

 * an index into an array of functions, for a (JS or C) function to execute to interpret the function.
 * That function gets can access a pointer `PAYLOAD` to the next cell after the initial cell.
-* And IP which points to the next cell after the
+* And IP which points to the next cell after the pointer to this function.

 ```
 Caller: 100: | tokenDoList | foo (108) | bar | EXIT